jbrennan/style/code_style.md

 ### Classes

-Class names must be indicative of their class heirarchy.
-That is, from the class name, you should be able to correctly guess exactly what "kind of" class it is.
-Don't rely on the Xcode folder/group structure to indicate this, as the text editor itself ignores in which folder the class appears.
+Class names must be indicative of their class hierarchy.
+That is, from the class name, you should be able to correctly guess exactly what kind of class it is.
+Do not rely on the folder/group structure in Xcode to indicate this, as the text editor itself ignores in which folder the class appears.

 	JPXProductsTableViewController

-The above name is descriptive, and immediately indicates to the developer this class is a TableViewController which displays products.
+The name above is descriptive and immediately indicates to the developer that this class displays products and is a subclass of `UITableViewController`.

-Controller classes should contain `Controller` in the name, View classes should contain `View` in the name (e.g. `JPProductsTableViewCell`), and Model classes should generally contain neither, but still indicate what they are (avoid the use of `Model` in the name as it is redundant).
+Controller classes should contain `Controller` at the end of their name, view classes should contain `View` at the end of their name (e.g. `JPXProductsTableViewCell`), and model classes should generally contain neither, but still indicate what they are (avoid the use of `Model` in the name as it is redundant).

 **Note**: A class should **never** be named with the same prefix as an Apple provided class.

-###Protocols
+This is implicitly guaranteed if you use a three-letter prefix (as suggested above).

+### Protocols

 Protocols should be named like the classes they pertain to, additionally appending the protocol role.
 If there is no distinct role, appending `Protocol` is sufficient.
 The goal is to be able to tell at a glance what the symbol represents.

-	JPCollectionViewDelegate
-	JPReaperProtocol

-###Categories
+	JPXCollectionViewDelegate
+        JPXCollectionViewDataSource
+	JPXReaperProtocol

+Methods in a protocol are implicitly `@required`.
+It is often desirable to have `@optional` methods as well (e.g., when there is a default value for data source method). `@required` methods should be grouped together at the top, `@optional` methods should be grouped together at the bottom.

+### Categories

 Category file names should indicate the name of the class being extended, followed by a `+`, followed by the name of the category.
 I believe this is the default Xcode behaviour as of Xcode 4.2.